Neem oil – Benefits, uses and application on plants

 What is neem oil?

 Neem oil (also known as margosa oil) is a high-quality plant oil extracted from the seeds of the neem tree.
+By using a cold pressed method, all active properties of the tree are maintained.
 The so-called Azadirchta indica is native to Southeast Asia, where it has been used as a remedy for thousands of years.
 Like most oils, neem tree oil is somewhat thicker in consistency and recognisable by its brown colour and distinctive smell.

 Due to its many positive properties, the oil is used in many areas, such as cosmetic products, and household and animal care.
 The vegetable oil has also proven itself as natural plant protection and is often known among hobby gardeners as a miracle cure for pests.